piclas-framework/piclas/doc/userguide/030_features_models.md

     Part-Boundary2-SourceName=BC_WALL
     Part-Boundary2-Condition=reflective

+The `Part-Boundary1-SourceName=` corresponds to the name given during the preprocessing step with HOPR.
 The available conditions (`Part-Boundary1-Condition=`) are described in the table below.

 |  Condition   | Description                                                                                                                                                                                 |
 | :----------: | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |